-With a restaurant scene that would impress even the most critical of foodies, southern hospitality charm and scenery that sweeps you away, it’s easy to see why Charleston landed the coveted top spot in Travel & Leisure’s best North American destinations.
+With a restaurant scene that would impress even the most critical of foodies, southern hospitality charm and scenery that sweeps you away, it's easy to see why Charleston landed the coveted top spot in Travel & Leisure's best North American destinations.
 Whether the site of a double proposal or a beautiful wedding, it is a prime destination.

 The jet-setting duo behind Wanderlust Wedding Co. — experienced wedding planner Sincerely Pete Events and award-winning travel agent Heather Christopher Travel — have shared their insider travel tips and favorite stops for those who want to celebrate their love in Low Country.
 This well-crafted itinerary, complete with gorgeous imagery by Kir2Ben, will ensure that your Charleston adventure is filled with romance, out-of-this-world cuisine and must-see sights.